bcnubes/aardvarkbark-development/content/products/_index.md

 Additionally, we will work with our customers to fulfill any specialty orders if we are able and can pick up or receive product from numerous locations.

-Our bark is 100% organic bark and contains no [Chemicals or dyes. ]()
+Our bark is 100% organic bark and contains **no chemicals or dyes.**

 Our trucks are not capable of blowing sand due to its abrasiveness.

-Our trucks can only blow a 2-way, 3-way or 70/30 soil mix.
+Our trucks can only blow a 2-way or 70/30 soil mix.

-Our tucks cannot blow topsoil due to the weight of the product.
+Our trucks cannot blow topsoil due to the weight of the product.

 #### Check out our Bark Tour here!